irritanterik/homey-gps-trace.com/README.md

 - Extend API
 - PUT new positions for a tracker
 - Add mobile card with mini-map with position (not yet supported by API)
+- Save trips
+- Show trips start and end points on map in Settings
+- Show trips routes on map in Settings
+- Automatic create geofences based on start and endpoint collections